Blobfish - The Ugliest Animal in the World What is a Blobfish?

 Types of Blobfish Types of Blobfish

-Three types of blobfish found close to Australia.
-The Smooth-head Blobfish (Psychrolutes marcidus) is found off the coasts of southern Australia, the Western Blobfish (Psychrolutes occidentalis) lives off Western Australia and "Mr Blobby" (Psychrolutes microporos) near the Norfolk Island.
+Three types of blobfish are found close to Australia.
+Their habitats are colour-code in the map.
+The Smooth-head Blobfish (Psychrolutes marcidus) is found off the coasts of southern Australia, the Western Blobfish (Psychrolutes occidentalis) lives off Western Australia and "Mr Blobby" (Psychrolutes microporos) lives near the Norfolk Island.

 Blobfish are bottom dwellers, living close to ocean floor at depths in excess of 1000 meters.
 This is more than 2.5 times deeper than the the depth at which even the most powerful submeraine can go.
 A submarine, if it were to go this deep would be crumpled like a tin can by the water pressure.
 Only specially designed undersea rovers can penetrate down to these depths.